-Rank City Median apartment price Median personal income Affordability
+Rank City Median apartment asking price Median personal income Affordability

 4 Hagen €158,996 €48,600 1.5 years